 SELC is urging TDOT to shift its focus away from spending up to a billion dollars to a build an unnecessary new highway in this rugged terrain, and instead make targeted, cost-effective improvements to the existing two-lane highway.
 Learn more.

 Billion-Dollar Proposed New NC, TN Highway Sections Threaten Mountains and Forests

 Some of the most stunning mountain forests in the Southeast are in the path of Corridor K, a once-dormant but now rebooted multi-billion-dollar plan to replace portions of the U.S. highways connecting Chattanooga, Tennessee and Asheville, North Carolina.

 First proposed in the 1960s, before these two cities were connected by interstates, Corridor K was conceived as a way to spur industrial development in the Appalachians.
 Today, however, building new highways through unbroken forests would jeopardize the region’s true economic engine: the unspoiled vistas, clear-running trout waters, and backcountry recreation sites that drive outdoor tourism.

 Pushing New Asphalt Through Sensitive Terrain

-The existing highway between Chattanooga and Asheville, much of which consists of overbuilt and underused four-lane stretches, is perfectly adequate for the area’s projected transportation needs.
+The existing highway between Chattanooga and Asheville, much of which consists of overbuilt and underused four-lane stretches, has more than enough capacity for the area’s projected transportation needs.
 The proposed new highways would slash through steep, mountainous countryside and exact a huge toll on the region’s natural heritage and taxpayers’ pocketbooks.

 In addition to highlighting the impacts on mountain and forest ecosystems and outdoor recreation, SELC is training a spotlight on the fact that projected traffic levels fail to justify the enormous cost of building new highways through these rugged landscapes.
 What’s more, all of this new asphalt would do almost nothing to improve current travel times.